madetech/handbook/roles/associate_delivery_manager.md

 ## Competencies and behaviours

 Associate Delivery Managers are expected to be operating at, or working towards, [SFIA level 3](https://sfia-online.org/en/sfia-8/responsibilities/level-3) in all five competencies.
-In addition to this, the below list describes specific competencies and behaviours that you’ll need in this role.
+The below list describes specific competencies and behaviours that you’ll need in this role.

-**Don’t worry - we don’t expect you to tick all of these when you join, we will work together to define learning and development objectives that help you meet these competencies on your way to promotion.**
+We don’t expect you to tick all the boxes when you join.
+We'll work together to define learning and development objectives that help you meet these competencies on your way to promotion.

 ### Articulation and role modelling of Made Tech values, purpose, and vision
 * Describe each with examples